 Richard Yeo served as Assistant Principal Cellist with the Memphis Symphony Orchestra for ten seasons, and current performances include the Peninsula Music Festival, Grant Park Symphony, the Chicago Philharmonic, and the Lake Forest Symphony.
 In addition to appearances with numerous popular touring acts such as Ray Charles and Smokey Robinson, he has performed for Oprah Winfrey, John Malkovich, Paul Newman, Sarah Ferguson, Bill Curtis, Gregory Peck, and Jesse Jackson.

 Mark Lekas enjoys an active musical life in Chicago as Principal Cello with the Indiana Symphony, a member of the Lake Forest Symphony, and the Grammy-nominated Nashville Chamber Orchestra.
 In addition, he is a regular substitute cellist for the Chicago Symphony Orchestra and Milwaukee Symphony Orchestra.
-He has performed many times on WFMT’s Live from Studio One series, and is an active studio cellist, recording for television and radio jingles.
-Mark stays extremely busy performing musicals for Broadway in Chicago, most recently as cellist for the show Wicked.
+Mark has performed with Barbra Streisand, Phish, Styx, Barry Manilow, Andrea Bocelli, Gloria Estefan, R. Kelly, Mel Torme, Alison Krauss, and Frank Sinatra.
+You can frequently find performing for Broadway in Chicago shows including Wicked, Lion King, Evita, and Spamalot.

 "Carol was a pleasure to work with and really understood what we were going for with our wedding.
 All of her musicians are professional, knowledgeable and I didn't have a thing to worry about -- I highly recommend them!"

 "They customized everything to our liking and everything went flawlessly!"